vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 Here are the Building Blocks behind the submit button:
 ![image](/assets/2025-08-16/040.png)

-We use a placeholder in the request body, and replace it with the user's actual value.
+We use a placeholder in the request body and replace it with the user's actual value.
 We also add two headers:
 - `Content-Type`, which is set to `text/plain`.
 - `Authorization`, which is set to `Token <YourInfluxAPIToken>`.